gimlet-io/gimlet-website/src/docs/reconfiguring-upgrading-and-making-custom-changes-to-stacks.md

 Stack templates only go so far, and it is inevitable that you want to amend the generated manifests in slight ways.

-`stack generate` takes your custom changes into account and keeps them even after a configuration change, or an upgrade.
+`gimlet stack generate` takes your custom changes into account and keeps them even after a configuration change, or an upgrade.

 In case your custom change is conflicting with the generated content, you have to do a content merge, that should be familiar from git.